 The bill amends the Code of Alabama 1975 to improve the procedures for protesting competitive bid contracts.
 Key provisions include the introduction of a "notice of intent to protest," which must be filed with the Chief Procurement Officer within five calendar days of a solicitation or its amendment.
 Following this notice, the aggrieved party has seven calendar days to submit a formal written protest.
-If the protest is not resolved within ten days, the Chief Procurement Officer is required to conduct an administrative review and issue a decision within fourteen days.
-Furthermore, the state is prohibited from proceeding with the solicitation or awarding a contract during the protest period unless a written determination is made that immediate action is necessary to protect the state's interests.
+If the protest is not resolved within ten days, the Chief Procurement Officer is required to conduct an administrative review and issue a decision within 14 days.
+Furthermore, the state is prohibited from proceeding with the solicitation or awarding a contract during the protest period unless a written determination is made that it is necessary to protect the state's best interests.

 Statutes affected: Introduced: 41-4-161, 41-4-164, 41-16-82, 41-16-83, 41-16-85, 41-16-87